molliemcgibbon/151PS0/README.md

 _Please insert an x in the square brackets above to mark the assignment as submitted!_

-Due the night of September 6 at midnight

 ## Instructions:
 The pdf has all the basic instructions, but here are some additional guidelines.
 - [ ] Code for Problem 1 should be written in the file called `Karel_Newspaper.py` included in the repository.
 Please do not forget to fill out the meta-data information in the comments at the top of the template!